 Year 12 Global Politics Units 3 and 4

-There has never been a better time to enrol in VCE Global Politics.
-Donald Trump has changed the world – and some people will Other than impressing your family and friends with your knowledge of world events, it’s never been a better time to enrol in VCE Global Politics at VSV.
-Donald Trump’s four years in the Whitehouse changed the world in the way states interact with each other – and some people will understand it better than others.
+Other than impressing your family and friends with your knowledge of world events, it’s never been a better time to enrol in VCE Global Politics at VSV.
+Donald Trump’s four years as US President and Russia’s invasion of Ukraine have changed the world – and some people will understand it better than others.
 Studying VCE Global Politics is a pathway to tertiary study and building a rewarding career.

 Global Politics is a fun and very contemporary subject taught by highly enthusiastic and experienced teachers who live and breathe global affairs.
-The subject gives you the knowledge about and an understanding of how the world works and the many major global challenges we face, such as climate change, war, terrorism, poverty, and the refugee crisis.
+The subject gives you the knowledge about and an understanding of how the world works and the many major global challenges we face, such as climate change, human rights, armed conflict and terrorism.
 All the things that you probably talk about daily.

-In Unit 3, students investigate the aims, roles and power of the key global actors in contemporary global politics (the state, intergovernmental organisations such as the UN, non-state actors such Islamic State, and transnational corporations).
+In Unit 3, students investigate the aims, roles and power of the key global actors in contemporary global politics (the state, intergovernmental organisations such as the UN, non-state actors, and transnational corporations).
 They also develop an understanding of the concept of national interest through an examination and analysis of how a specific Asia-Pacific state (our focus is the USA), uses its various forms of power to pursue national interest objectives.

 Who is it for?